-High school students from under-represented groups (low socioeconomic status, girls and Aboriginal learners) can apply for scholarships to pursue science and mathematics (STEM) subjects at SACE Stage 1 and 2 level.
+High school students from under-represented groups (low socioeconomic status students and Aboriginal learners) can apply for scholarships to pursue science and mathematics (STEM) subjects at SACE Stage 1 and 2 level.

 The fund covers the cost of tutors, laptops, excursions or any other strategy that directly supports the student to achieve in their chosen STEM subjects and pathways.

 To apply for this scholarship you must be:

 - eligible for a school card (Aboriginal or Torres Strait Islander students do not need to hold a school card)